CamilleNatasha/gear_craft/README.md

 - 🧠 **EIP4626** for yield-generating item staking mechanics

 ### Why GearCraft?
-I am working on an immersive and rewarding Web3 gaming experience where crafting decisions are meaningful, gear is composable, and every weapon tells a story.
+It has an immersive and rewarding Web3 gaming experience where crafting decisions are meaningful, gear is composable, and every weapon tells a story.

 ---